MicrosoftDocs/partner-center-pr.pt-br/partner-center/migrate-dynamics-365-to-new.md

 ## <a name="the-dynamics-365-business-editions-being-retired"></a>As edições Business do Dynamics 365 estão sendo desativadas

-- Dynamics 365 para finanças e operações, Business Edition
+- Dynamics 365 for Finance and Operations, Business Edition
-- Dynamics 365 para membros da equipe, Business Edition
+- Dynamics 365 para Team Members, Business Edition

 ## <a name="dynamics-business-central---the-dynamics-365-business-edition-new-offers"></a>Dynamics Business Central-as novas ofertas do Dynamics 365 Business Edition